Decentralizing the Grid vs Disconnecting from the Grid

 decentralized_energy_infrastructure_solar

-Many customers that consult with us have a dream of living in an off-grid home powered by solar.
+Many people that I talk to have a dream of living in an off-grid home powered by solar.
 Of ridding themselves of the utility meter, and paying no more bills.
 This dream is easier than ever for homeowners to achieve since solar and electrical energy storage systems are now more accessible and affordable than they ever have been.
 But is going off the grid the key to a sustainable energy future where neighbours live independently from one another?
 Of course if you live in an area where running a power line to the local utility grid is prohibitively expensive then you have no choice but to setup an off-grid system.
 But is it practical to demand that every building meets its own energy requirements?
 In this post we will discuss the advantages of grid-tied solar and try to describe how a sustainable energy system might look like.

 Grid-Tied Advantages